How we score

 Transparency

-Flags proprietary blends, undisclosed quantities, and label structures that make independent assessment impossible.
+Flags proprietary blends, undisclosed quantities, and label structures that make independent assessment difficult.
 Opacity is penalised.

 Safety